duvivier/HotSpotsinIce/README.md

 - [environment](./environment): Information about the analysis environment

 # System Requirements
-This code was run on Jupyter Hub the NSF NCAR high performance computing Casper machine for data analysis and visualization.
+This code was run on JupyterHub the NSF NCAR high performance computing Casper machine for data analysis and visualization.
+The analysis uses Python V 3.7.12 and a full list of packages in the analysis environment we used is listed in conda_list.txt int he environment directory.

 Information about the Casper system including all available software is found here: https://ncar-hpc-docs.readthedocs.io/en/latest/compute-systems/casper/